Vikkiramam

 Vikkiramam is a village in the Pattukkottai taluk of Thanjavur district, Tamil Nadu, India.

 Demographics

 As per the 2001 census, Vikkiramam had a total population of 3824 with 1854 males and 1970 females.
 The sex ratio was 1063.
+The literacy rate was 69.11, with a large number of people residing at the state capital-Chennai, Singapore, Malaysia, U.A.E or U.S.